Translation#

 Translate Speech-to-Speech (S2S)#

-From within the Riva client container data center or the Riva server container embedded, run the following commands to perform an speech-to-speech translation from Spanish audio to English audio.
+From within the Riva server container, run the following commands to perform a speech-to-speech translation from English audio to German audio.

 1. Run the following command to list the available models and choose the model to use.
 Ensure that the source and target language codes are supported by the selected model.